-Leica S-E Typ 006 versus Nikon D850
+Leica S-E Typ 006 vs Nikon D850

-The Leica S-E (Typ 006) and the Nikon D850 are two professional cameras that were announced, respectively, in September 2014 and July 2017.
+The Leica S-E (Typ 006) and the Nikon D850 are two professional cameras that were officially introduced, respectively, in September 2014 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (S-E Typ 006) and a full frame (D850) sensor.
-The Leica has a resolution of 37.5 megapixel, whereas the Nikon provides 45.4 MP.
+The Leica has a resolution of 37.5 megapixels, whereas the Nikon provides 45.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably smaller (6 percent) than the Leica S-E Typ 006.
 Moreover, the D850 is markedly lighter (20 percent) than the S-E Typ 006.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.